There is actually quite a bit of anxiety out there about exercise.

 You could also scale this even slower and only add 1-2 intervals per session after week 3, rather than per week.

-The easiest thing to do for most interval protocols is decide on the interval method you want to use, then add 1-3 intervals each week or each session.
+The easiest thing to do for most interval protocols is deciding on the interval method you want to use, then add 1-3 intervals each week or each session.

 You’re currently training only twice a week on Mon/Thur, but longer durations of 45 minutes each (90 min. moderate weekly total).